Reclaim Your Focus: How to Rebuild Your Attention Span Without Quitting the Internet

 Think of Your Focus Like a Muscle

-Just like building strength, rebuilding attention requires consistency and care.
-Start simple.
-Set a timer for 5 to 10 minutes and choose one task to focus on.
-The moment your mind wanders, gently bring it back.
+Rebuilding attention requires consistency and patience.
+Start simply.
+Set a timer for 5 to 10 minutes and choose one task to stay with.
+When your mind wanders, bring it back without judgment.
+This is not a test of discipline.
+It is a practice of returning.

-This small, daily habit is how we retrain our brain to stay with something longer than a swipe.
+That small, daily act is how we retrain the nervous system to stay with something longer than a swipe.

 Create Gentle Barriers to Distraction

-One of the simplest yet most effective strategies: charge your phone outside the bedroom.
-It creates a small friction point that helps keep mornings sacred and screen-free.
+One of the simplest and most effective shifts: charge your phone outside the bedroom.
+This creates a small friction point that protects the beginning and end of the day from the pull of the screen.

 Give Your Brain Space to Breathe